marsdrums/test-tutorial/visual-quality/index.md

 If you want to check out an implementation of such functions, see the shader 'hdr.gamma.jxs'.

-Most of the time, for efficiency and simplicity, an approiomate gamma correction function is preferred over the ones above:
+Most of the time, for efficiency and simplicity, an approximte gamma correction function is preferred over the ones above:

 $$
 sRGB = linRGB^{1/2.2}